mickoissicko/ngroksenpai/README.md

 Select the region closest to your friends.

 IN is India, AP is Asia Pacific, EU is Europe, AU is Australia, and US is the United States.

-Let's say you have 3 friends **(impossible)**.
-One is from Amsterdam, one is from Sydney, and the other one is from Hong Kong.
-This is perfect as you can only operate 3 Ngrok tunnels per account (max).

-You start the tunnels.